-- Learning Disability transformation, scrutinised at HSC, affirmed the Council's commitment to co-production and resulted in the request for collaboration with Speak Up for Autism to ensure people with disabilities are taken into account in the development of the flexible purchasing system model for adult social care. - Proposals for day opportunities for people with high support needs had been subject to lengthy consultation prior to consideration by OSMB and decision by Cabinet.
+LEARNING DISABILITY TRANSFORMATION, scrutinised at HSC, affirmed the Council's commitment to co-production and resulted in the request for collaboration with Speak Up for Autism to ensure people with disabilities are taken into account in the development of the flexible purchasing system model for adult social care.

+PROPOSALS FOR DAY OPPORTUNITIES FOR PEOPLE WITH HIGH SUPPORT NEEDS had been subject to lengthy consultation prior to consideration by OSMB and decision by Cabinet.
 The modernisation of the service to adapt to the needs of service users to incorporate education, job and volunteering activities and independent living skills.
-In supporting the proposals, Scrutiny ensured that decision makers took account of the differing needs of current prospective service users across the range of protected characteristics, as well as the carbon impact of disposing of or demolishing assets connected to the scheme. - IPSC found that the draft Tenant Engagement Framework demonstrated the very real value of the tenant engagement panels which provided insights, but it also pointed to the need to better publicise consultations as the feedback provided suggested that tenants wanted greater flexibility without having to engage with formal structures for engagement.
-That said, Scrutiny welcomed the reduced call-back times which suggested that there was greater responsiveness from the service and that was resulting in reduced waiting times for appointments. - IPSC discussed the Council's response to a tenant scrutiny review of communications by the Tenant Scrutiny Panel of RotherFed.
+In supporting the proposals, Scrutiny ensured that decision makers took account of the differing needs of current prospective service users across the range of protected characteristics, as well as the carbon impact of disposing of or demolishing assets connected to the scheme.

+IPSC found that the DRAFT TENANT ENGAGEMENT FRAMEWORK demonstrated the very real value of the tenant engagement panels which provided insights, but it also pointed to the need to better publicise consultations as the feedback provided suggested that tenants wanted greater flexibility without having to engage with formal structures for engagement.
+That said, Scrutiny welcomed the reduced call-back times which suggested that there was greater responsiveness from the service and that was resulting in reduced waiting times for appointments.

+An IPSC discussion of the Council's RESPONSE TO TENANT SCRUTINY REVIEW OF COMMUNICATIONS provided an opportunity for "critical friend" challenge by Scrutiny in reviewing the findings of a review by the Tenant Scrutiny Panel of RotherFed.
 It was really pleasing to see the use of plain language being prioritised within the action plan arising from the review.
-Scrutiny also used the opportunity to challenge performance on customer experience where the sixminute target to take calls from tenants was considered to be too long. - Scrutiny of housing repairs and maintenance at IPSC again demonstrated the value of tenant scrutiny and highlighted the importance of meeting the expectations of customers in a timely way.
-Getting the basics right continues to be a key line of enquiry and evidencing the impact of tenant engagement through "You Said We Did" was considered to be an effective tool of demonstrating impact and improvement. - Scrutiny of Housing aids and adaptations by IPSC reaffirmed the need for the next iteration of the Housing Strategy to include a principle for those in greatest need to be served first. - Scrutiny of the Housing Development Strategy at IPSC provided assurance on the delivery of the priorities previously endorsed but with the service now operating in a vastly more challenging environment.
+Scrutiny also used the opportunity to challenge performance on customer experience where the six-minute target to take calls from tenants was considered to be too long.

+Scrutiny of HOUSING REPAIRS AND MAINTENANCE at IPSC again demonstrated the value of tenant scrutiny and highlighted the importance of meeting the expectations of customers in a timely way.
+Getting the basics right continues to be a key line of enquiry and evidencing the impact of tenant engagement through "You Said We Did" was considered to be an effective tool of demonstrating impact and improvement.

+Scrutiny of HOUSING AIDS AND ADAPTATIONS by IPSC reaffirmed the need for the next iteration of the Housing Strategy to include a principle for those in greatest need to be served first.

+Scrutiny of the HOUSING DEVELOPMENT STRATEGY at IPSC provided assurance on the delivery of the priorities previously endorsed but with the service now operating in a vastly more challenging environment.
 Recognising the disruption associated with interventions that saw people moving onto the housing register, Scrutiny felt greater thought was needed to enable and support those individuals to continue with existing tenancies.